This is a preview of the upcoming Stratify Toolbox Crowd Supply Campaign.

 Risks and Challenges

-The biggest challenge is procuring parts including alternates/substitues and integrating the alternates into the hardware/firmware.
-The crucial parts are the MCU and the Wifi.
-The MCU can be a number of different STM32H7 chips and still get the job done.
-Switching means updating the system firmware to work with the alternate chip which will a 3 to 4 weeks of development time.
-The Wifi is currently spec’d as the ATWINC1500 (no stock), but the ATWINC3400 is available (as of this writing) and would work with very little system firmware updates.
+The biggest challenge is procuring parts and integrating the alternates into the hardware/firmware.
+The crucial parts are the MCU and the Wifi module.
+The MCU can be one of several STM32H7 chips and still get the job done.
+Switching means updating the system firmware to work with the alternate chip.
+The Wifi is currently specified as the ATWINC1500 (no stock), but the ATWINC3400 is available (as of this writing).